dmhleung/zap/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem, taken from Setup 1 in Section 4.1 of the [paper](https://academic.oup.com/jrsssb/article/84/5/1886/7072884), for the simulation parameters
+This is a basic example which shows you how to use `zap_asymp()`, taken from Setup 1 in Section 4.1 of the [paper](https://academic.oup.com/jrsssb/article/84/5/1886/7072884), for the simulation parameters
 ![\zeta = 0.5](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Czeta%20%3D%200.5 "\zeta = 0.5"),